AaronC81/parlour/README.md

 - ❌ - Not currently supported

 - \* Only supported in stdlib types anyway
-- † Not natively supported, but when implemented will be a one-way conversion
+- † Not natively supported; available as a one-way conversion from RBI

 ## Creating Type Information